Eye Health Exams

-It is important that you schedule regular eye exams with your doctor.
+It is important that you schedule regular eye exams with your eye care physician.
 Ensuring that you are doing everything you can to protect your vision and the health of your eyes is a crucial aspect of self-care and overall wellness.
 At Key-Whitman Eye Center, we have been proudly serving patients in North Texas for more than 50 years.

-During a comprehensive eye examination, your doctor will test your vision and screen you for potential conditions and diseases such as glaucoma and macular degeneration.
-Some conditions have no easily detectable symptoms in their early stages, so you might even feel completely normal.
+During a comprehensive eye examination, your eye care physician will test your vision and screen you for potential conditions and diseases such as glaucoma and macular degeneration.
+Some eye conditions have no easily detectable symptoms in their early stages, so you might even feel completely normal.
 Left untreated, however, these conditions can cause severe loss of vision.
 That’s why it is important to see our team of highly qualified and experienced eye doctors in the Dallas / Ft.
 Worth Metroplex regularly.

-During your vision, we will dilate your eye’s pupils for a better look at the retina and optic nerve.
+During your vision exam, we will dilate your eye’s pupils for a better look at the retina and optic nerve.
 Because of this, your vision could be slightly blurry and light sensitive for a few hours following your exam.

 We encourage you to bring sunglasses with you for this reason, though we can provide temporary sunglasses if necessary.

 What Else Can Key-Whitman Test For During Vision Exams?